 RAVEN RIVER DOG TRAINING

 Situated in Bedlington, not far from Newcastle, this excellent school offers various agility courses for all levels.
 Most dogs start with a foundation course, an 8-week course costing £80; they also have advanced sessions that focus on mastering the obstacles in the correct order with a time limit.

 BUTTERTON GRANGE K9 CENTRE

-Something a bit different this arena or outside area can be booked by either the hour or half-day for experienced handlers.
+Something a bit different in this arena or outside area can be booked by the hour or half-day for experienced handlers.
 They also have several ongoing classes run by experienced instructors for beginners where you and your dog can learn the basics.

 Dog agility is great fun and provides an excellent dog workout, we’ve all seen the excitement at Crufts, and I’m sure many dog owners would love to get involved in this brilliant hobby.
 The good news is; it’s straightforward to get started.
 You can set up a simple course with hurdles, a pause table and various tunnels for dogs at home or enrol your dog on a puppy foundation course.

 Of course, you need to ensure your pup is fit and healthy, so it’s always a good idea to chat with your vet before taking on any energetic activity.
 Starting at home with small agility toys is an easy way to see whether your dog enjoys it.

 Many clubs offer other classes your dog may enjoy, such as Flyball, Hoopers or Canicross.
 Whatever breed you own, most dogs benefit from agility training exercises, and it’s one of the best ways to spend quality time with your best friend.